Toglefritz/Brine/brine_firmware/test/README.md

 1. Include necessary libraries and headers.
 2. Initialize the hardware component.
-3. Write a setup function to initialize any necessary variables.
+3. Write a setup function to initialize any necessary variables and resources such as an I2C bus.
 4. Write a test function to perform the actual testing.
-This function should control the hardware component and then ask the human tester to verify the result, when necessary.
+This function should control the hardware component and, optionally, ask the human tester to verify the result, when necessary.

 Here is a pseudocode example of what a test file might look like: